Support for families with an at-risk child or young person

 - it will assist in resolving the child's or young person's problematic behaviours

-Who can enter into the agreement
+Who can enter into a FRA

-For the purposes of the agreement, a responsible adult is a person who has parental responsibility for the child or young person.
+A responsible adult is a person who has parental responsibility for the child or young person.
 This may be in line with:

 - contemporary social practice